alexk99/the_router/DNS redirection.md

 ### Routing table 'rt_dns'

-BisonRouter should be configured to use an additional routing table named 'rt_bl' with the default route pointing to the IP address of BIND recursive DNS server (192.168.100.2).
+BisonRouter should be configured to use an additional routing table named 'rt_dns' with the default route pointing to the IP address of BIND recursive DNS server (192.168.100.2).

 BR's PBR rules must be configured to use the 'rt_dns' table to route only the DNS traffic.